ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 The OpenWhisk API supports request-response calls from web clients.
 OpenWhisk responds to `OPTIONS` requests with Cross-Origin Resource Sharing headers.
 Currently, all origins are allowed (that is, Access-Control-Allow-Origin is "`*`") and Access-Control-Allow-Headers yield Authorization and Content-Type.

-**Attention:** Because OpenWhisk currently supports only one key per namespace, it is not recommended to use CORS beyond simple experiments.
-Use [Web Actions](webactions.md) or [API Gateway](apigateway.md) to expose your actions to the public and not use the OpenWhisk authorization key for client applications that require CORS.
+**Attention:** Because OpenWhisk currently supports only one key per Namespace, it is not recommended to use CORS beyond simple experiments.
+Use [Web Actions](webactions.md) or [API Gateway](apigateway.md) to expose your Actions to the public and not use the OpenWhisk authorization key for client applications that require CORS.

 ## Using the CLI verbose mode
 {: #openwhisk_rest_api_cli_v}